 2. Shoot Close-Ups of the Details

-There are many small details that make up a wedding reception, so make sure to capture them all.
+Many small details make up a wedding reception, so make sure to capture them all.
 Take the time to shoot close-ups of the decorations, the cake, the food, the guests, and the couple.
 These shots will bring the wedding to life and will be great memories for the couple to look back on, ensuring comprehensive wedding reception photo coverage.

 3. Capture Candid Reactions

 There are so many emotions that come out during a wedding reception, so make sure to capture them.
 Candid shots of the couple, the guests, and the wedding party will be some of the most memorable photos from the day.
 Don’t forget to take a few moments to capture the raw emotions of the night, emphasizing candid moments in reception photos.

 4. Plan Ahead for the Cake Cutting